leukeleu/startproject/README.rst

 ============
-startproject
+Startproject
 ============

-Starting point for creating websites with Django Fiber.
+Startproject is a starting point for creating websites with Django Fiber.

 Using:
 ======